ROME: Robustifying Memory-Efficient NAS via Topology Disentanglement and Gradient Accumulation: Related Work

 \textbf{Performance collapse of DARTS.} The collapse issue is one of the most critical problems in differentiable architecture search \cite{liang2019darts+,Xu2020PC-DARTS,chu2019fair,chen2020stabilizing,zela2020understanding}.
-It has been shown that DARTS~\cite{liu2018darts} prefers to choose the parameterless operations, leading to its performance collapse \cite{liang2019darts+,chu2019fair}.
+It has been shown that DARTS~\cite{liu2018darts} prefers to choose parameterless operations, leading to its performance collapse \cite{liang2019darts+,chu2019fair}.
 Recent works \cite{zela2020understanding,chen2020stabilizing} utilize the eigenvalue of the Hessian matrix as an indicator of collapse and design various techniques to regularize high eigenvalues.
-Instead, \cite{liang2019darts+,chen2019progressive} directly constricts the number of skip connections to 2 to step aside the collapse.
+Instead, other works~\cite{liang2019darts+,chen2019progressive} directly constrain the number of skip connections as 2 to avoid collapse.
 Nonetheless, the previous methods are specifically designed for the full-path training scheme.
-Whereas the collapse problem in single-path mode has been rarely studied.
-Our method addresses this issue with a simplistic sampling technique, which preserves the memory-friendly feature.
-We believe our effort is a promising direction towards efficient and stable NAS.
+Whereas the collapse problem in single-path has been rarely studied.